 Medicare is a federally funded program.
 Like Medicaid, which receives state funding, Medicare relies on tax dollars.
 Patients can take ambulances to appointments but only if it is medically necessary.
 Much less costly options are available for those that don’t or can’t drive such as van or taxi service.

 Dishonest EMS providers love dialysis patients because they must seek treatment every few days.
 That means a single patient can generate tens of thousands of dollars in revenue for an ambulance company.
 Typically someone must fill out and sign a medical necessity form but forgeries re not uncommon.
 Worse, some unscrupulous healthcare workers except kickbacks in return for signing the forms.

 Medicare fraud costs taxpayers billions of dollars each year.
 Whistleblowers are the government’s best line of defense.
 Last year, the Justice Department paid out $435,000,000.00 to whistleblowers under the False Claims Act.

 If you have inside information about Medicaid fraud, Medicare fraud or any other misuse of taxpayer funds, give us a call.
 Our team of whistleblower lawyers helps ordinary individuals become heroes, earn the maximum awards possible and fight fraud.
 Typical claimants in Medicare fraud cases include medical coders, EMTs, billing specialists, IT personnel, patient recruiters and even physicians.

-For more information, contact attorney Brian Mahany at (414) 704-6731 (direct).
+For more information, contact attorney Brian Mahany* at or by phone at (202) 800-9791.
 See also our EMS fraud cornerstone page.
 All inquiries protected by the attorney – client privilege and kept confidential.

 MahanyLaw – America’s Medicare Fraud and Whistleblower Lawyers